-The Company's business plan continues to focus on transitioning its business to a software and technology focused company, offering compliance and regulatory solutions.
+The Company's strategic plan continues to focus on transitioning its business to a software and technology focused company, offering compliance and regulatory solutions.
 In order to do that, the Company must attract new clients for those businesses and expand the addressable market and relevant use cases for its offerings.
 DFIN's ability to attract new clients and increase sales to existing clients depends in large part on the Company's ability to enhance and improve existing services and products platforms, including application solutions, and to introduce new functionality and enhancements.
-As a percentage of total net sales, the Company's software solutions net sales increased from 18% in 2018 to 37% in 2023, techenabled services net sales decreased from 46% in 2018 to 42% in 2023 and print and distribution net sales decreased from 36% in 2018 to 21% in 2023.
+As a percentage of total net sales, the Company's software solutions net sales increased from 18% in 2018 to 42% in 2024, techenabled services net sales decreased from 46% in 2018 to 41% in 2024 and print and distribution net sales decreased from 36% in 2018 to 17% in 2024.
 In 2020, the Company undertook significant restructuring of its compliance and communications management operating segments due partially to regulatory changes that significantly reduced print volumes starting in 2021.
-In 2022, the Company completed the consolidation of its print platform, which enabled DFIN to achieve meaningful cost savings as well as reduced the number of owned and leased global facilities from 50 as of December 31, 2020 to 20 as of December 31, 2023.
+In 2022, the Company completed the consolidation of its print platform, which enabled DFIN to achieve meaningful cost savings, as well as reduced the number of leased and owned global facilities as part of its overall business strategy, resulting in a reduction of leased and owned global facilities from 50 as of December 31, 2020 to 14 as of December 31, 2024.

-The Company continues to invest substantially all of its capital expenditures budget on software development, including the development of software solutions for both investment companies and capital markets, most recently with the launch of cloud-based ActiveDisclosure in 2021 and the ongoing development of additional features thereafter and new functionality developed in Arc Suite in 2023 to prepare for the new TSR regulatory requirements in 2024.
+The Company continues to invest substantially all of its capital expenditures budget on software development, including the development of software solutions for both investment companies and capital markets, most recently with the functionality developed in Arc Suite for the Tailored Shareholder Reporting ("TSR") regulations, required starting in 2024, and the launch of cloud-based ActiveDisclosure in 2021 and the ongoing development of additional features thereafter, including the ability to file transactional deals utilizing ActiveDisclosure.
 The Company utilizes product pilots, alpha release and other means to gauge market demand as DFIN's operating results would suffer if its innovations are not responsive to the needs of the Company's clients, are not appropriately timed with market opportunities or are not brought to market effectively.
 In addition, it is possible that management's assumptions about the features that they believe will drive purchasing decisions for the Company's potential clients or renewal decisions for the existing clients could be inaccurate.
 There can be no assurance that new products or services, or upgrades to DFIN's products or services, will be released as anticipated or that, when released, they will be adopted by clients.
 Moreover, upgrades and enhancements to the Company's platforms may require substantial capital investment without assurance that the upgrades and enhancements will enable the Company to achieve or sustain a competitive advantage in the services and products offerings.
 If the Company is unable to license or acquire new technology solutions to enhance existing services and products offerings, the results of operations, financial position and cash flows may be negatively impacted.